SirZenith/SwitchControlLibrary/README.md

 ### Specified

 Each of APIs in this part deals with one specific key type.
-And you don't need to use any KeyCode to call them.
 At the mean time, this package provide enum type for each key type.
+You don't need to use any KeyCode to call those APIs.

 To convert between KeyCode and those dedicated type, this package provides following functoins: